-A message from Emmons Wellness Center about mandatory COVID testing after Thanksgiving weekend
+A message from Emmons Wellness Center about mandatory COVID testing for students after Thanksgiving weekend.

 Dear Oxy Students,

 With Thanksgiving break approaching, we are planning to increase our COVID-19 testing to require all students to participate in COVID testing when classes resume Monday 11/29.
 As we did when students arrived on campus at the start of the semester and after Fall Break, this is a prudent measure to account for travel and other social activities that may occur over the break.
 We want all students to enjoy the time off and to do so safely.
 We encourage community members to self-monitor and focus on personal prevention strategies to reduce the chances of exposure and transmission of the virus.

 We are scheduling test dates as follows, starting on Monday, November 29th:

 Last name starting with: